-Although the bike looks small the lowest seat height is 33cm inches (13 inches) so your child should have an inseam of around 13 or 14 inches (33cm to 35.6cm) to be able to ride this bike.
+Although the bike looks small the lowest seat height is 33cm inches (13 inches) so your child should have an inseam of around 14 inches (35.6cm) to be able to ride this bike.

 13 inches (33cm) should be fine for most kids of this age group.
 At the other end, the highest seat height is 15 inches (38cm) so it’s not the best choice of balance bike for a very tall child as there isn't be much growing room.

 It weighs just over 3kg (7lbs) so is lightweight which will make it easier for lighter, smaller children to control and use.